addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 The solution demonstrated below, will not only simplify the handling of the jQuery Mobile component initialization event-cycle, but also enables the usage of the existing Backbone’s Router functionalities.

-To adopt the navigation control from jQuery Mobile to Backbone, we first need to apply some specific setting to the mobileinit event, after the framework was loaded to e.g. disable the jQM navigation controller (Flow of Component interactions, Step 1).
+To adopt the navigation control from jQuery Mobile to Backbone, we first need to apply some specific setting to the mobileinit event, after the framework was loaded to e.g. let the Backbonerouter decide, which page to load.

-A suggested configuration with its descriptions is listed below:
+A suggested configuration with its descriptions to delegate jQM navigation and enable manual widget creation triggering to Backbone is listed below:

 ```javascript
 $(document).bind("mobileinit", function(){